micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/6lowpan_nuttx_rpi/index.md

 If this does not work, do as follow:

 Check if the Nuttx address is part within the Linux/Raspbian neighborhood table.
-If it is, remove it:
+If it is saved there, remove it:
 ```bash
  $ ip neigh  # a bunch of address shall appear including yours (if you send a
 	message already)